UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Final Four

-The No. 4 seed UConn Huskies (29-8) and No. 5 seed Miami Hurricanes (29-7) will both look to claim a place in the NCAA Tournament national championship game when they meet in the Final Four on Saturday at NRG Stadium, starting at 8:49 PM, airing on CBS.
+The UConn Huskies (29-8) and Miami Hurricanes (29-7) will take the court on Saturday for a spot in the NCAA Tournament national championship game.
+This Final Four showdown starts at 8:49 PM at NRG Stadium (airing on CBS).

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the UConn vs. Miami (FL) matchup.
+In this article, you will check out odds and spreads for the UConn vs. Miami (FL) matchup across multiple sportsbooks.

 UConn vs. Miami (FL) Game Info